luispark6/Poker-Program/README.md

 # Poker-Program
 Introducing a poker program that accurately predicts the statistical probabilities of winning a poker hand.
-The program requires pygame to be installed and to run the program, run main.py. main.py offers two modes: terminal and sunset poker GUI.
+The program requires the pygame library to be installed.
+To run the program, run main.py in terminal.
+main.py offers two modes: terminal mode and sunset poker mode.
 The sunset poker GUI is a more user-friendly version of the terminal mode and features a graphical display that enables you to check your winning probabilities in any given instance as long as you have two cards and other opponents also have two cards.